-- No blood test or waiting period required.
+- No blood test or waiting period is required.

 - Divorced parties must provide a copy of divorce decree only if the divorce was finalized within 30 days of applying for a new license.

-- License returned to issuing office NLT 10 days after ceremony.
+- Your license is returned to issuing office NLT 10 days after ceremony.
 (My track record is about 98% within 2 days)

 - Licenses are recorded the day received, and available for certified copies ($ 10.00 per certified copy, as of 3-1-12, subject to change without notice)

 - Certified copy of marriage licenses available, and recommended, especially for military families needing to establish benefits, ID cards, name change with Social Security, DMV, etc. (Note that some RoD's give the first copy to military couples for free.
-It's worth asking about.)
+It's worth the inquiry.)

 - Note that I have 10 days after the ceremony to return the license to the county office from where it was issued.
 I usually have it back to the RoD within three business days, post ceremony.
 Once the county receives the license, they record it as an official document.
 Once recorded, certified copies may be requested.